Women in Pakistan: Politics and activism

 Miss Fatima Jinnah, sister of Mohammed Ali Jinnah, was an instrumental figure in the Pakistan movement.
 In 1947, she formed the Women's Relief Committee, which later formed the nucleus for the All Pakistan Women's Association (APWA).
 She was the first Muslim woman to contest the presidency in 1965, as a candidate of the Combined Opposition Party.

 Begum Shaista Ikramullah was the first woman elected member of the Constituent Assembly of Pakistan.

+Begum Sarwat Imtiaz was the first female lambardar in West Pakistan.

 Begum Mahmooda Salim Khan was Pakistan's first woman minister and member of the Cabinet of President General Ayub Khan.

 Begum Ra'ana Liaquat Ali Khan (1905–1990) was a women's rights activists.
 She was the founder of the All Pakistan Women's Association.
 Begum Nusrat Bhutto wife of Prime Minister Zulfikhar Ali Bhutto, led the Pakistani delegation to the United Nations' first women's conference in 1975.

 Benazir Bhutto was the first female Prime Minister of Pakistan (1988)(1991) and the first woman elected to head a Muslim country.
 She was elected twice to the office of Prime Minister.

 Fehmida Mirza is the first female speaker of the National Assembly of Pakistan.
 Other prominent female Pakistani politicians include Begum Nasim Wali Khan, Syeda Abida Hussain, Sherry Rehman and Tehmina Daultana.

 Hina Rabbani Khar became the first Minister of Foreign Affairs of Pakistan in 2011.

 Mukhtaran Mai a victim of gang rape has become a prominent activist for women's rights in Pakistan.

 Asma Jahangir and Hina Jilani, prominent human rights lawyers and founders of the first all woman law firm in Pakistan, AGHS.

 Malala Yousafzai, as a teenage education activist, was shot in the face in her hometown Mingora at the age of 15.
 After her hospitalisation and recovery she went on to win the Nobel Peace Prize in conjunction with Kailash Satyarthi for their work for children's rights.
 At 17, Yousafzai became the youngest recipient of the Nobel Peace Prize and the first Nobel Peace Prize winner from Pakistan.

 Sania Nishtar, the first female cardiologist and the only woman Interim Cabinet Member 2013, is globally recognized for her work and accomplishments in health policy advocacy.